sauln/ICRI/docs/about/index.md

 ### SolomonProblem
 Basic problem definition of the Solomon Problem set.

-This about making this a singleton also.
-Since it is readonly, global would probably be find
+TODO: This about making this a singleton also.
+Since it is readonly, global would probably be fine

 #### Attributes
 * problemName